Skip to content

 Contact: Tony Malandra, Senior Media Manager, anthony.malandra@nfib.org

-JUNEAU, Alaska, May 1, 2025—Unfilled job opening continue to be a problem among the Main Street enterprises of the nation, according to the latest monthly Jobs Report issued by NFIB today, with 34% (seasonally adjusted) of small business owners reporting positions they could not find employees for in April.
+JUNEAU, Alaska, May 1, 2025—Unfilled job openings continue to be a problem among the Main Street enterprises of the nation, according to the latest monthly Jobs Report issued by NFIB today, with 34% (seasonally adjusted) of small business owners reporting positions they could not find employees for in April.

 In Alaska, that worry is compounded by the compliance requirements of Measure 1, which takes effect July 1.
 NFIB Alaska is hosting a webinar today, May 1, on what its members and other small business owners need to know.
 A recording of it will be posted on the NFIB website after.